- J.S.D., Stanford University, 1998

 Lester began her teaching career in 1994 at the University of California, Los Angeles, School of Law, where she later became a full professor in 1999.
 In 2006, Lester joined the Berkeley Law faculty, where—in addition to serving as acting dean from 2012 to 2014—she was the Alexander F. and May T. Morrison Professor of Law and the Werner and Mimi Wolfen Research Professor.
 Lester also co-directed the Berkeley Center for Health, Economic and Family Security and was the Associate Dean for the J.D.
 Program and Curricular Planning.

-She is the author of numerous books and articles, and co-authors one of the leading casebooks on employment law.
-Lester is also a member of the American Law Institute and was an adviser to the ALI Restatement of Employment Law.
+She is the author of numerous academic books and articles and is a co-author of Employment Law: Cases and Materials, Sixth Edition, one of the leading casebooks in the field.
+Lester is also a member of the Executive Committee of the American Association of Law Schools, a member of the American Law Institute, and she served as an adviser to the ALI Restatement of Employment Law.

 Lester has held external appointments at Harvard Law School as the Sidley Austin Visiting Professor and at the Georgetown University Law Center as a Sloan Fellow and visiting professor.
 She also held short-term visiting appointments at the University of Southern California Gould School of Law, University of Chicago Law School, and Radzyner School of Law Interdisciplinary Center in Herzliya, Israel.

 Lester holds degrees from Stanford Law School and the University of Toronto Faculty of Law, where she served as editor-in-chief of the Law Review.
 She earned her undergraduate degree from the University of British Columbia.

 - Employment law and policy

 - The Philosophy of Labour Law (co-edited with Collins & Mantouvalou), Oxford University Press, forthcoming, 2017